armin-pfaeffle/sass-autocompile/README.md

 For other concerns like questions or feeback [have a look at the discussion thread on atom.io](https://discuss.atom.io/t/issues-questions-feedback-about-sass-autocompile/15233).

+## Options

+`Enabled`
+You can use this option to disable auto compiling SASS file on save.
+This is especially useful when you migrate from CSS or LESS to SASS, having some errors in the SASS files and don't want to see a error message on each save.

+**Predefined shortcut**: `ctrl-alt-shift-s`

+`Always compress`
+If enabled this option ensures that the output is compressed, even if you do **not** use the `compress` paramaeter in the first line.

 ## Roadmap

 - Add node-sass as dependency, so we do not need extra node.js and node-sass installation